 Follow up: sending the right materials as a follow up (and it's not just your noteless deck!)

 By the end of the class, you will have everything you need to create a strong presentation that is simple, easy to understand, exciting and visually stimulating.

 About Brooke Estin

-Brooke spoke at TEDxBKK, was a speaker coach for TEDxPhnom Penh, TEDxMission, and is the Director of Communications for a NGO that was the result of a TED prize – hence the name InSTEDD.
+Brooke spoke at TEDxBKK, was a speaker coach for TEDxPhnom Penh, TEDxMission, and is the Director of Communications for an NGO that was the result of a TED prize - hence the name InSTEDD.
 Before InSTEDD, Brooke worked on Public Relations at Kiva, Social Innovation Design at Lovely Day, Business Development at All Day Buffet, & Project Coordination at Change Fusion Bangkok.
 Brooke is a frequent public speaker and has spoken at events in Thailand, Nepal, Europe and the US, including Stanford, Berkeley and Northwestern.